How To Start A Blog – An Easy And Simple 8 Step Guide

 Great for potentially opening up space for guest bloggers!

-This is where the majority of the fun (and sometimes frustration) comes in!
-Themes and plugins are tools that give you a customized look and feel for your site but also help with some of the back-end stuff.
-Basically, they are the foundation of a functional and beautiful website.
+This is arguably our favourite point on our guide on how to start a blog because it is definitely the most fun.
+Themes and plugins are tools that give you a customized look and feel for your site but also help with some of the reorganizations on the back end of your site.
+Basically, they are the foundation of a functional and beautiful website and an important factor in how to start a blog.

 Where can you get them from?

-After you install WordPress there is a bit of a shortcut.
-Just go through your left-hand menu and click Appearance – Themes – Add New.
-This will pull up an extensive list of themes you can test to see if you like and download if you do.
-These themes are typically free.
+After you install WordPress there is a bit of a shortcut, just go through your left-hand menu and click Appearance – Themes – Add New.
+This will pull up an extensive list of themes you can test to see if you like and download if you do, most of these themes are free and pretty basic.

-Alternatively, if you’re looking for something a bit more in-depth and perhaps not so free, we recommend places like ThemeForest and ElegantThemes.
-These are two of the more popular places to get themes.
+Alternatively, if you’re looking for something a bit more in-depth and perhaps not so free, we recommend places like ThemeForest and ElegantThemes, these are two of the more popular places to get themes.
 If you do get a theme from a third party you will be sent a link to download the .zip file which can then be uploaded in the Appearance – Themes area.
+Downloading a .zip file also means you can keep your theme on your computer saved in case something happens to it in the future.

 Do you need plugins?
 Yes, you do!
 Why?